LPLDWE/LPLDWE/README.md

 ### Interested in software development

 - 🔭 Looking for opportunities to learn new
+- 💼 Working on a chess game inclunding a chess engine
 - 🥅 2023 Goals: Learn more about data processing
 - ⚡ Hobby: Playing chess